CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/custom-config-ssl.md

 weight: 5
 ---

-## Custom Postgres SSL Configurations
+## Custom PostgreSQL SSL Configurations

-The Crunchy Data Postgres Operator can create clusters that use SSL authentication by utilizing custom configmaps.
+The PostgreSQL Operator can create clusters that use SSL authentication by utilizing custom configmaps.

 #### Configuration Files for SSL Authentication

-Users and administrators can specify a custom set of Postgres configuration files to be used when creating a new Postgres cluster.
+Users and administrators can specify a custom set of PostgreSQL configuration files to be used when creating a new PostgreSQL cluster.
 This example uses the files below-

  * postgresql.conf
  * pg_hba.conf